qtc-de/remote-method-guesser/README.md

 -----

 *remote-method-guesser* guesses *remote methods* based on a wordlist approach.
 Corresponding wordlists are shipped within this repository and are contained within the [wordlist directory](./wordlists).
-Wordlists are stored using an optimized *rmg-internal* format:
+Wordlists are stored in an optimized *rmg-internal* format:

 ```
 <RETURN_VALUE> <METHODNAME>(<ARGUMENTS>); <METHOD_HASH>; <IS_PRIMITIVE>; <IS_VOID>;